scjrobertson/nlw_code/README.md

      chmod a+x core_stanford.txt
      ./core_stanford.sh ../output/text.txt

-This will create three output files for each input file:
+This will create three output files, in the folder **src/main/output/text**, for each input file:

 * text_lemma.txt - The POS tags and lemmas of the sentences.
 * text_dep.txt - The basic dependencies describing the text.